 Check your quotas

-To check the current quotas for AlloyDB resources in your project, go to the Quotas page in the Google Cloud console and filter for AlloyDB API.
+To check the current quotas for AlloyDB resources in your project, complete the following steps:

 Request a quota increase

 To request a quota increase, file a support case.

 There is no charge for requesting a quota increase.
 Your costs increase only if you use more resources.

 Plan and request additional resources at least a few days in advance to ensure that there is enough time to fulfill your request.

 AlloyDB supports rate quotas, also known as rate limits or API quotas.
 Rate quotas define the number of requests that you can make to the AlloyDB API.
 Each rate quota corresponds to all the requests for a group of one or more AlloyDB API methods.
 Rate quotas reset after a time interval that's specific to the service—for example, the number of API requests per day.

 When you use the Google Cloud CLI or the Google Cloud console, you're making requests to the API and these requests count toward your rate limits.
 If you use service accounts to access the API, those requests also count toward your rate limit.

 The rate quotas are enforced and automatically refilled over 60-second (1-minute)